wangziqi2013/wangziqi2013.github.io/_posts/2019-08-05-Filter-Caching-for-Free.markdown

 take several hundreds of cycles in the worst case, which poses a great performance disadvantage as processors will stall and wait during this time.

+To ensure the illustion of ordered execution, processors need to check not only the L1 cache, but also the store buffer, when a load instruction is executed.
+If a committed store with the same address as the load is found in the store buffer, the processor either defers the commit of the load until the store is written into L1, or directly forward the data from the store buffer to the load instruction.